scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 invoke Python scripts directly instead of as an argument to the ``python`` executable.
-This method also provides only a crude count of Python invocations and gives little insight into deeper questions about specific Python packages, libraries, or frameworks in use.
+This method also provides only a crude count of Python invocations and gives little insight into deeper questions about specific Python packages.

 Software environment modules [Fur91]_ are a common way for HPC centers to deliver software to users.